deapesh/redknot-horseshoecrab-learning/index.md

 - Red Knots travel to Delaware bay from very very far away
 - Horseshoe crabs spawn in Delaware bay
-- timing of spawning and Red Knots arrival is crucial to the Red Knots existence
+- timing of spawning and Red Knots arrival is crucial for the existence of Red Knots
-- threats to Horseshoe crabs and Red Knots
+- there are multiple threats to Horseshoe crabs and Red Knots

 	- **RED KNOT**
 	- Some populations winter as far south as Tierra del Fuego, the southern tip of South America.